tokay-lang/tokay/README.md

-# The Tokay Programming Language
+# Tokay

-Tokay is a programming language for parsing and text-processing - under development.
+Tokay is a programming language for parsing and text-processing.
+It currently is under development and not finalized yet.

 ## About